suurjaak/grepros/README.md

 to a bagfile, or published to live topics.

-Grepping from or publishing to live topics requires ROS environment to be set and roscore to be running.
+Grepping from or publishing to live topics requires ROS environment to be set and ROS master to be running.

 Example usage